-Pursuant to a separate order issued by Mayor Garcetti on June 24, 2021, workers may be entitled to additional time off to receive the COVID-19 vaccine (including traveling to and from an appointment) and recover from vaccination related side effects.
+Workers may have been entitled to additional time off to receive the COVID-19 vaccine (including traveling to and from an appointment) and recover from vaccination related side effects prior to October 1, 2021 pursuant to a separate order issued by Mayor Garcetti on June 24, 2021.
 For more information, click here.